VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 household products could damage the surface of the casing and affect its properties.

 b.
-The evaporator at the rear of the heat pump must be carefully cleaned with a vacuum cl soft brush attachment.
+The evaporator at the rear of the heat pump must be carefully cleaned with a vacuum cleaner and a soft brush attachment.

 Annual maintenance